dailybruin/the-stack/_posts/2022-01-12-public-transit.md

 Julie Valdez, a second-year political science student who used to commute to campus on the LADOT-operated Commuter Express 573, said that she frequently missed classes because of public transportation.
 She also was not able to stay on campus for club events due to limited evening bus schedules.

-Another commuter student, Natalie Hernandez, a third-year biology student, also said she had been late to classes due to the poor timeliness performance of the buses.
+Another commuter student, Natalie Hernandez, a third-year biology student, also said she had been late to classes due to buses not being on-time.

 “Since it takes so much time[to commute], I have less time to study or work,” said Hernandez.